mnemnk/mnemnk.github.io/src/routes/guide/installation/+page.md

+I'll translate the content to English for you:

 ---
-title: Installation
+title: Installing Mnemnk
 ---
 This page explains how to install Mnemnk.

 Mnemnk App is created using Tauri and can run on Windows, macOS, and Linux.
-This installation guide primarily focuses on setting up Mnemnk in a Windows environment.
+These installation instructions focus primarily on setting up Mnemnk in a Windows environment.

 ## Installing Mnemnk App (Windows)

 Download Mnemnk App from the [GitHub releases page](https://github.com/mnemnk/mnemnk-app/releases).
-The `_aarch64.dmg` file is for macOS, `_amd64.deb` is for Linux, and `_x64_en-US.msi` is for Windows.
+The files ending with `_aarch64.dmg` are for macOS, `_amd64.deb` for Linux, and `_x64_en-US.msi` for Windows.

 ![](/images/guide/installation/mnemnk-release-page.png)